 Safflower – History and Characteristics

-Safflower (Carthamus tinctorius L.) is an Asteraceae native to Eastern and Southern nations surrounding the Mediterranean Sea, the Middle East and India.
-It is a very old crop, with safflower arrangements and safflower based dyes found in Pharaoh Tutankhamen’s tomb as well as at archaeological sites dating back to ancient Mesopotamia (Zohary & Hopf 1993).
+Safflower (Carthamus tinctorius L.) is an Asteraceae native to Eastern and Southern Mediterranean regions, and the Middle East and India.
+Safflower has been cultivated in these regions for thousands of years, with safflower arrangements and safflower based dyes found in Pharaoh Tutankhamen’s tomb as well as at archaeological sites dating back to ancient Mesopotamia (Zohary & Hopf, 1993).
 It was originally cultivated for its edible seeds as well as dyes created from its vibrant yellow and orange flowers.
-Safflower seed oil is similar to sunflower seed oil (Helianthus annuus L.), with similar melting point and fatty acid composition (Chempro Technoatvation Pvt.
-Ltd. n.d.), but safflower oil tends to be less susceptible to oxidation, lending itself for use as a base for varnishes and oil based paints (Işigigür et al. 1995; Gecgel et al. 2007) as well as applications as an industrial lubricant.
-After extraction of oils, safflower meal can be subsequently used as an animal feedstock.
-In 2012, just over 833 793 t of safflower seed was harvested globally (see figure 1 below), with just over 65% (536 651 t) originating from Mexico (30.9%, 257 451 t), India (18.2%, 152 000 t) and Kazakhstan (15.2%, 127 200 t) (United Nations 2014).
-Australian safflower seed accounted for just over 0.5% (4 800 t) of 2012 global production, as it is more commonly grown as a break crop to break up hard claypans or remove excess water from soils before planting other crops (Knights 2010).
+Safflower seed oil is similar to sunflower seed oil (Helianthus annuus L.); both have similar melting points and fatty acid composition (Chempro Technoatvation Pvt.
+Ltd. n.d.).
+However, safflower oil tends to be less susceptible to oxidation, lending itself for use as a base for varnishes and oil based paints (Işigigür et al., 1995; Gecgel et al., 2007) as well as industrial lubricant applications.
+After oil extraction, safflower meal can be used as an animal feedstock.
+In 2012, just over 833,793 tonnes (t) of safflower seed was harvested globally ( Figure 1), with approximately 65% (536,651 t) originating from Mexico (30.9%, 257 451 t), 18.2% from India (152,000 t) and 15.2% from Kazakhstan (127,200 t) (United Nations 2014).
+Australian produced safflower seed accounted for just over 0.5% (4,800 t) of the 2012 global production, as it is more commonly grown as a ‘break crop’, to break up hard claypans or to remove excess water from soils before the cultivation of more traditional crops, such as wheat and barley (Knights, 2010).

-Of particular interest is the coordination of flowering time in safflower, a pathway that is likely to have impact on both its adaptability to climate change and yield.
-Research in the late 1970s characterise both winter and spring varieties of safflower, specifically describing poor survival of spring safflower when planted in winter and conversely, a lack of performance of winter safflower when planted during spring (Yazdi-Samadi & Zali 1979).
-Research in Arabidopsis thaliana and cereals indicate molecular changes in vernalisation molecular pathways characterise “winter” and “spring” cultivars in these species.
-Therefore, it is believed that “winter hardy” varieties of safflower, as described in previous research as well as recently in (Johnson et al. 2006), have similar molecular changes to the vernalisation molecular pathways that characterise these as “winter” and “spring” cultivars.
-Other research results show while some varieties of safflower proceed to flowering faster after vernalisation, it is not a necessity, indicating a facultative vernalisation response (Salisbury & Ross 1992).
-While it has been known for some time that vernalisation relates to crop yield in many important species, including A. thaliana and wheat, the genetic mechanisms of vernalisation in safflower and the effect of extended cold in safflower cultivars remains to be molecularly characterised.
+Of particular interest is the coordination of safflower flowering time, a trait that if modifiable is likely to have impact on both safflower’s adaptability to climate change, and total yield.
+Research in the late 1970s characterised winter and spring varieties of safflower, specifically describing low survival of spring safflower when planted in winter and conversely; poor performance of winter safflower when planted in spring (Yazdi-Samadi & Zali, 1979).
+Research in Arabidopsis thaliana (Arabidopsis), and in cereals, indicates that molecular modifications to vernalisation is the primary classifier of a winter or spring ecotype within these species (Refs).
+Therefore, it is hypothesised, and this hypothesis is supported by previous research (Johnson et al., 2006; Refs), that “winter hardy” varieties of safflower will possess and express molecular phenotypes similar to those previously reported in other species.
+However, it is also important to note, that while some safflower ecotypes rapidly proceed to flowering following vernalisation, it is not a necessary environmental cue for flowering in safflower ; instead, vernalisation is seen as a facultative response (Salisbury & Ross, 1992).
+While it has been known for some time that vernalisation relates to crop yield in many important species, including wheat, the genetic mechanism(s) of vernalisation in safflower, and the effect of an extended cold treatment, remains to be characterised.

 Safflower is a diploid of 11 chromosomal pairs (Knowles 2012).
 The approximate haploid genome size in four safflower cultivars, namely “Ljubljana”, “Uzbekistan”, “S-2190” and “Huesca” has been calculated as 1.34 Gbp, 1.38 Gbp, 1.39 Gbp and 1.40 Gbp respectively (Garnatje et al. 2006).
 However, while there are a number of online transcriptomic resources available for safflower (Li et al. 2011; Li et al. 2012; Lulin et al. 2012) and publicly accessible EST resources such as the National Center